IG EULEX

+IG EULEX (Intervention Group) is a European multinational police tactical unit of the European Union Rule of Law Mission in Kosovo (EULEX) that is based in Mitrovica.
+The unit was originally formed as Special Team 6.

+History

-Special Team 6 (ST6) was a European multinational police tactical unit that was formed after the Kosovo conflict in 1999 by the United Nations Interim Administration Mission in Kosovo (UNMIK).
-The unit's size was 21 operators seconded mostly from various European police tactical units.
+Special Team 6 (ST6) was formed after the Kosovo conflict in 1999 by the United Nations Interim Administration Mission in Kosovo (UNMIK).
+The size of ST6 was 21 operators seconded mostly from various European police tactical units.
 The unit formed a part of the United Nations Police and every member country of the United Nations could contribute to the unit.
 They acted as police officers and handled dangerous situations caused by Albanian and Serb ethnic violence in Kosovo.
 Special Team 6 handled high-risk arrests, security of diplomats, and hostage rescue.

-In December 2008, Special Team 6 was renamed the EULEX IG (Intervention Group) when it transferred to the European Union Rule of Law Mission in Kosovo (EULEX) from the UNMIK and is based in Mitrovica.
+In December 2008, ST6 was renamed the IG EULEX (Intervention Group) when it transferred to the EULEX from the UNMIK.

 Members

 ST6 personnel had to be experienced police tactical unit operators.
 Units that had personnel in ST6 include: